top of page

 Monday 17th:

 • So a very fast booking.com reservation at a small hotel down in the town for that night, saw us check out of Hotel Funivia a day early.
 The manager was very understanding about our dilemma, kindly refunding the fee for the night's accommodation we had cancelled at such short notice.
+As we were packing, we were treated to some amazing parapenting, with the aviators soaring across the skies right in front of our balcony.

 Tuesday 18th July:

-• After coffee and croisants we 'checked out', or rather, let ourselves out of the back door, as we were leaving before the hotel's staff were to arrive!
+• After coffee and croisants we 'checked out', or rather, let ourselves out of the back door, as we were leaving before the hotel's staff were to arrive.

 bottom of page